 Shopify may best all competitors when it comes to providing straightforward, intuitive tools for building a functional, well-designed e-commerce storefront painlessly and quickly.
 When further customization becomes a priority, this initial ease can come at a hefty price.

-Shopify uses their own proprietary language, Liquid, in coding.
-This means that any tweaks a merchant wants to make to a storefront that aren’t already accommodated for in their current template will require a proficiency for programming in Liquid.
+Shopify uses its own proprietary language, Liquid, in coding.
+This means that any tweaks a merchant wants to make to a storefront that isn’t already accommodated for in their current template will require a proficiency for programming in Liquid.
 Few business owners will have the time or inclination to learn this highly specialized skill.

 Solution: Consider hiring a Shopify partner agency to assist in both setting up the store and maintaining and customizing the site as it grows.
 It’s an additional expense but a worthwhile one considering the alternative.

 There are thousands of add-ons available to enhance a Shopify store, but they can be expensive.
 These costs can add up quickly.

 Solution: There are many free or inexpensive extensions on the Shopify store.
 Do your research.
 Compare the cost vs. benefit of different extensions that address your business pain points.
 You may be able to find a cheaper alternative that achieves the desired results.
 This will lead to significant savings in the long run.

 There is one very compelling reason that has led to Shopify growing to be one of the biggest e-commerce platforms in the world: it’s very good at what it does.
 There is no doubt a well-run, fully optimized, and profitable Shopify business could be a very attractive proposition for buyers.

 Harnessing the full potential requires research and finding the right tools to add maximum value to the business.